Kripalu Maharaj: Temples

-Jagadguru Kripalu Ji established three significant temples which serve as centers for bhakti, spirituality, and charitable activities.
+Jagadguru Kripalu established three significant temples which serve as centers for bhakti, spirituality, and charitable activities.

 Prem Mandir, Vrindavan

 Established on the sacred land of Vrindavan, Prem Mandir is among the biggest and most popular Hindu temples in India.
 It witnesses a high footfall of devotees, with lakhs of visitors each day.
 Known for its white Italian carrara marble construction and intricate carvings, the temple is a prominent site for religious gatherings, devotional activities and a evening light and sound show.
 It makes news for its celebration of major festivals such as Krishna Janmashtami.
+The President of India Droupadi Murmu, accompanied by the Governor of Uttar Pradesh, Anandiben Patel, visited Prem Mandir on 19 March 2026 during a three-day visit to Uttar Pradesh.

 Bhakti Mandir, Mangarh

-Bhakti Mandir is located at the birthplace of Jagadguru Kripalu Ji Maharaj, in Shri Kripalu Dham near Prayagraj.
+Bhakti Mandir is located at the birthplace of Kripalu Maharaj, in Kripalu Dham near Prayagraj.
 It was inaugurated in 2005 and is dedicated to Radha-Krishna and Sita-Ram.
 Constructed using pink sandstone, white marble, and black granite, the temple sees a surge in visitors on Hindu festivals such as Diwali and Guru Purnima.
 Bhakti Mandir is managed by Jagadguru Kripalu Parishat.